cyberbotics/webots-doc/guide/geometries.md

 **Keywords**: Extended solids, torus, rounded box, pipe

 ![extended_solids.png](images/extended_solids.png) This example demonstrates the use of several extended primitives.
-These compound primitives are created using procedural PROTOs generating a set basic Geometry nodes.
+These compound primitives are created using procedural PROTO nodes generating a set basic Geometry nodes.
 In this example, physics laws are applied on these primitives.

 ### extrusion.wbt